anton-g/LXBoardGameGeek/README.md

 ## License

-objective-bgg is available under the MIT license.
+LXBoardGameGeek is available under the MIT license.
 See the LICENSE file for more info.